tjomikode/MSD_Swift_Lab5/README.md

 ![Image alt](lab5_variant4_required_layout.png)

 _____
-During completing this #5 Lab I haven't faced any serious or valuable problem.
+During completing this #5 Lab I haven't faced any serious or valuable problem:

+* Minimal spacing between collection view cells.
+How do I do that?

 Don't pay attention to #6 Lab completed as well.
 It is just that I forgot to commit the project immediately after #5 Lab has been done.